 How can I find out if a tree has a TPO?

-Contact the council’s Planning Appeals and Enforcement section, with details of the address, location and species of the tree.
+If you experience any difficulties, please contact the Planning Administration Team on 01926 456557 with details of the address, location and species of the tree.
 They will be able to tell you if the tree is protected.

 When you are buying a property the presence of a TPO should be revealed by the search of the local land charges register.